 The Contractor may charge additional costs for providing this option.

 Article C.8.
 Storage and data limits

-C.8.1 The Contractor may impose a maximum limit on the amount of storage space or data traffic the Client may use each month within the framework of the Service.
+- C.8.1 The Contractor may impose a maximum limit on the amount of storage space or data traffic the Client may use each month within the framework of the Service.
 The Client will not exceed the limits unless the consequences thereof are expressly laid down in the Agreement.
 In the event this maximum is exceeded, the Contractor is authorised to charge an additional amount in accordance with the amounts charged for additional

-C.9.1 The Contractor will ensure that, upon termination of the Agreement, the Client is given a reasonable opportunity to transfer its data that are stored in the Contractor’s systems to its own systems or to the systems of a new supplier.
+- Article C.9.
+Procedure upon termination of the Agreement C.9.1 The Contractor will ensure that, upon termination of the Agreement, the Client is given a reasonable opportunity to transfer its data that are stored in the Contractor’s systems to its own systems or to the systems of a new supplier.
 To this end, the Contractor will endeavour to be able to provide the data in a standard file format.

 Module D. Hardware